-$$H_2(g) + I_2(g) \longrightarrow 2HI(g)$$
+$$H_2(g) + I_2(g) = 2HI(g)$$

-As there is the same number of molecules of gas on both sides, change of pressure has no effect on the equilibrium.
-Here, there is no change in value of K_C during any change in pressure of the equilibrium reaction mixture.
+As there is the same number of molecules of gas on both sides, change of pressure has no effect on the equilibrium c.
+Effect of Temperature :

-A reaction in which decrease in volume takes place, reaction will be favoured by increasing pressure and the reaction with increase in volume will be favoured with lowering pressure, temperature being constant.
+- 1. There is no change in value of $K{\rm C}$ during any change in pressure of the equilibrium reaction mixture. - 2.
+A reaction in which decrease in volume takes place, reaction will be favoured by increasing pressure and increase in volume will be favoured with lowering pressure, temperature being constant.